Why It Works

 - The football shape cooks quickly and fits perfectly in a lettuce cup.

 - Tossing the meatballs in turbinado sugar give them a crisp crust and some sweetness to balance the aggressive flavors.

 These quick and easy chicken meatballs are loaded with flavor for a fast meal that's still impressive.
 Fish sauce adds umami and funk, while Thai green chilies, scallions, and fresh ginger offer different levels of heat, and a sprinkle of crunchy turbinado sugar balances it all out.
 Serve these meatballs up as lettuce wraps with a pantry raid of whatever pickles you have on hand to make it a fresh and light meal perfect for any warm summer night.

-- 3 Thai green chilies (or more or less depending on heat preference), stemmed and finely minced (about 30g)
+3 Thai green chiles (or more or less depending on heat preference), stemmed and finely minced (about 30g)